ADotDong/RankBindingSimilarity/README.md

 **bed1** The file path of a query bed file to be compared to the database files, which should be tab delimited and structured as follows: <chromName><TAB><chromStart><TAB><chromEND>

-**genome** The file path of a genome file, which should be tab delimited and structured as follows: <chromName><TAB><chromSize>.
+**genome** The file path of a genome file, which should be tab delimited and structured as follows: chromName, TAB, chromSize.
 A pre-formatted hg19 genome file can be found on the Github.

 **folder_dir** The directory of a folder containing database files to be used for comparison with the query file.